-Our volunteer Link Nurses work in Paediatric Intensive Care (PICU) in the Regional Major Trauma Centre.
-Their roles are to promote awareness of the charity to medical professionals, patients and parents and help to strengthen partnership working between the NHS and the charity.
+Our volunteer Link Nurse works in Paediatric Intensive Care (PICU) in the Regional Major Trauma Centre.
+Her role is to promote awareness of the charity to medical professionals, patients and parents and help to strengthen partnership working between the NHS and the charity.

 Louise is also a very experienced Children’s Intensive Care Nurse.
 She also has a degree in specialist Community Public Health Nursing.
 Louise said: